Skip to content

 DailyPlay validates these fields both in the editor and again server-side before saving, and re-checks that your organization still has access to the provider.

-When a Custom Voucher prize reaches 0 remaining, it’s excluded from future draws, and probability redistributes among the remaining eligible prizes — exactly like other prize types.
+When a Custom Voucher prize hits its total or daily cap, it’s excluded from draws until inventory resets (total) or the next org day (daily limit).
+Probability redistributes among the remaining eligible prizes — exactly like other prize types.

 1. The player wins the Custom Voucher prize and claims it